klamma/ar-for-eu-book/_pages/chapters/performance_profiling.md

 Detailed optimization of an application starts with identifying the bottlenecks of the application.
 After that, a change is conceptualised and realised.
-Finally, the altered version is analysed again to make sure that the optimization did actually improve the performance.
+Finally, the altered version is analyzed again to make sure that the optimization did actually improve the performance.
 This high-level process is repeated until the application has an acceptable performance.
 Apart from this general workflow, there are some general hints how a Unity application can be optimized: